harrywang/harrywang.github.io/_posts/2023-01-31-finetune-sd.md

 - the [SD 1.5 base model](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main): the cats are realistic, i.e., like real cats
 - the [Dream Shaper model](https://civitai.com/models/4384/dreamshaper): the cats are very "dreamy", i.e., cartoon-looking with a more artistic touch.
 - my merged model of the two models above with multiplier setting 0.3, which means I want to have 30% of the DreamShaper model effect merged into the SD 1.5 base model.
-The results clearly show the balanced effect - realistic with a more dreamy feeling.
+The results clearly show the balanced effect - realistic with a more dreamy feeling (merging the two models only takes less than 2 minutes on Tesla V100).

 <img class="mx-auto" src="https://user-images.githubusercontent.com/595772/219909605-15a05e93-03f7-4c0b-99c3-fa4e5cb85820.png">